 2. Adjust the size and location of the transcription pane according to how it best suits you.

-3. Use the functions on the right-hand panel or your mouse scroll to zoom in, and adjust your view of the document by dragging, so that you can see clearly what you are trying to transcribe.
+3. Use the functions on the left-hand panel or your mouse scroll to zoom in, and adjust your view of the document by dragging, so that you can see clearly what you are trying to transcribe.

 4. Type in your transcription.
 Refer to our Formatting Guidelines to learn how to use the writing tools and to see how you can neatly write your transcription.